 Each generation experiences influential moments in history that separates its members from other generations and binds them as peers.
-For the digital natives, many of these moments revolve around digital technology – the introduction of MySpace, Facebook, YouTube, the iPhone, and just about every other social network and game-changing piece of tech marks a pivotal point in their “coming of age.”
+For Millennials, many of these moments revolve around digital technology – the introduction of MySpace, Facebook, YouTube, the iPhone, and just about every other social network and game-changing piece of tech marks a pivotal point in their “coming of age.”
 While the generation following (Gen Z) also identifies with these digital technologies, they may not “remember when” there was a time before the world was controlled by statuses, shares, and selfies.

 Digital Natives in the Workplace

-As more Millennials graduate from college or graduate programs and find permanent work positions and Baby Boomers continue to retire, there is expected to be a shift in work culture and norms, especially as these digital natives begin to fill key management roles in businesses.
-Generally speaking, the Millennial generation of digital natives is understood to be well-educated, tech-savvy, and idealistic when it comes to pursuing passions and incorporating a “do good” ethic into the workplace.
+This fact was mentioned above, but its significance bears noting again: by 2025, Millennials are expected to make up 75% of the workforce.
+As Millennials ascend to management positions, Gen Zers graduate from college and find permanent work positions, and Baby Boomers continue to retire, work culture and norms are beginning to shift.
+Generally speaking, digital natives are understood to be well-educated, tech-savvy, and idealistic when it comes to pursuing passions and incorporating a “do good” ethic into the workplace.
 So how will things change?

 Digital Natives as Catalysts for Change